How to Become a Counselor in Idaho

 (Back to Top)

-*Licensure information including requirements, salaries, renewals, scholarships, and fees were retrieved as of May 2022.
-Information may have changed since, check with the state’s board of licensing for more information.
+*Licensure information, including requirements, salaries, renewals, scholarships, and fees, was retrieved as of March 2026.
+Information may have changed since; check with the state’s board of licensing for more information.